Yoga: Types, Techniques, Benefits, Risks and Integrations

 Bikram Yoga

-Bikram Yoga, often referred to as Hot Yoga, is practiced in a heated room with temperatures around 105°F (40°C).
+Bikram Yoga, also known as Hot Yoga, is practiced in a heated room with temperatures around 105°F (40°C).
 The practice consists of a set sequence of 26 postures and two breathing exercises designed to work every part of the body.
 The heat allows muscles to stretch more deeply and promotes detoxification through sweating.

 Kundalini Yoga